Jerald/cmpt489update2/index.md

 #### Our goal

 To make our version special, the goal is to utilize the enormous breadth of AVX-512 instructions to break some of those aforementioned numerous operations down to fewer instructions.
+Part of this involves also looking into a new novel algorithm for the operation.
+We have a few ideas but nothing conclusive yet.

 #### Why we *don't* have a version yet